ucl-tspptis/TS-PPTIS/README.rst

 ..
 The package is now available on PyPI, to retrieve it just type ``pip install tspptisM`` or download it from here and install with ``python setup.py install``.

-It allows to build and train SOM on your dataset, save/load the trained network weights, and display or print graphs of the network with selected features.
-The function ``run_colorsExample()`` will run a toy model, where a number of colors will be mapped from the 3D RGB space to the 2D network map and clustered according to their similarity in the origin space.

 The code has been tested on Python 2.7 and Python 3.3

 Dependencies